-For some reason, the word “return” causes anxiety for many people responsible for e-commerce sales.
-Pretending that returns do not exist is certainly not the best strategy; moreover, a well-organised returns process can speed up your operation and create a huge competitive advantage for your business.
-If done in a fast, smart and inexpensive way, it can boost your sales and attract new customers.
-As we know, one of the main concerns which prevents people from buying online is the risk that the product will not be as expected, and it will be difficult to send it back.
+Pretending that returns do not exist is certainly not the best strategy; moreover, a well-organized returns process can speed up your operation and create a huge competitive advantage for your business.
+If done in a fast, smart, and inexpensive way, it can boost your sales and attract new customers.
+As we know, one of the main concerns which prevent people from buying online is the risk that the product will not be as expected, and it will be difficult to send it back.

-Global e-commerce is obviously seeing huge growth, especially in categories such as fitness equipment, household (+652% YoY for bread machines!), packaged food and dog food (worldwide data).
+Global ecommerce is seeing huge growth, especially in categories such as fitness equipment, household (+652% YoY for bread machines!), packaged food, and dog food (worldwide data).
 On top of this, we are observing a lot of new trends that are increasing those numbers even more, such as drone deliveries and AI development, which means customers have nothing to do but… buy.